The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 Created by Jacob Hiller, Jump Manual is for athletes that want weight room-focused vertical training…

-Keep in mind when training with weights, there is an increased risk for injury if done incorrectly.
+Remember, when training with weights, there is an increased risk of injury if done incorrectly.

-Hiller has over 10 years of experience and has trained athletes of all levels from high school to professionals in over 65 countries.
+Hiller has over ten years of experience and has trained athletes of all levels, from high school to professionals in over 65 countries.

 Jump Manual was featured on ESPN, so you know that it has proven results.

-I did a full detailed review of the Jump Manual that you can check out here.
+I did a detailed review of the Jump Manual that you can check out here.

 You will achieve heights in your vertical jump that you did not think were possible.